KO7975/Learn_lenguages/README.txt

 1. Clone or download the repository
 2. For instaletion you wil need Docker and Docker Compose
 3. Write command: 'docker-compose up'.
 Docker will create 3 containers web, bot and db.
+    -for using web admin page, you need create superuser account, for this yo need come in working web container:  enter command: docker ps then copy container id
+                            and enter next command:  docker exec -it (container id) /bin/bash inside the container next command: python manage.py createsuperuser and following the instractions you will create superuser use superuser data for ligin on web page.

 4. For proper work you will need to change Host data in create_bot.py : bot = Bot(your_token) host= "your_web_host"